blocked residential drain

 What is a Drain Survey?

-Typically a drain survey is an inspection and assessment of a premises’s drainage system to identify any issues such as blockages, leaks, structural damage or pest infestation.
+A drain survey is an inspection and assessment of a premises’s drainage system to identify any issues such as blockages, leaks, structural damage or pest infestation.
 These are typically carried out by professionals using tools such as CCTV cameras which are inserted into the drainage system to provide a clear view of the condition of the drains.

-In the UK drain surveys are typically done during property purchases.
+With drains being buried underground these surveys can help detect problems that may not be visible on the surface, allowing for intervention to prevent more serious and costly damage.
+In the United Kingdom, drain surveys are typically done during property purchases, but are often recommended when drains are identified as a potential source of a damp problem within a property.
 The survey results are usually provided in a detailed report, often including a video or photos, which can help guide repairs or further investigations if needed.

 A drainage survey is a thorough inspection of a building’s drainage system and pipeworks.

-Reasons to get a drainage survey:
+Reasons to get a Drainage Survey:

 • Recurring Drainage Problems: - If you're experiencing frequent drainage issues, such as slow draining, bad smells, or flooding, a drain survey can pinpoint the cause of the problem, whether it’s a blockage, a collapsed pipe, or tree root intrusion.